microsoft/wineryjs/docs/api/application.md

     ]
 }
 ```
-`finalizeResponse` and `executeEntryPoint` here are built-in interceptors registered [here](../../config/builtin-interceptors.json).
+`finalizeResponse` and `executeEntryPoint` here are [built-in interceptors](../../config/builtin-interceptors.json).
 Users can also register their own interceptors, see [Interceptor Registration](#interceptor-registration).

 Worthy noting, entry point is executed by interceptor `executeEntryPoint`, which should always be put at the bottom of execution stack.